HubTou/b2bt/README.5.md

 * The **timeout** attribute is optional and it's recommended NOT to use it, unless you have a good reason to do so.
 It takes a positive value, with an eventual decimal part, expressed in seconds.
 Whatever the Locale you are using, the decimal separator is the "." character
 * **CASE_NAME** is a short string describing the test case
 * **COMMAND** is the command to be shell executed:
   * the **cmd** tag expects exactly one line.
-Preceding or trailing spaces and newline characters are stripped
+Leading or trailing spaces and newline characters are stripped
   * the command itself must be pathless. b2bt will replace the first occurrence it founds with the absolute path of the original or new command to be tested
   * the command is executed by a Shell.
 Its output can be piped to another command or redirected to a file, and it can be prefixed by environment variables definition